cunnane/xloil/docs/source/xlOil_Python/Rtd.rst

 interrupt the calc, so whilst native async functions can run asynchronously with each other, they cannot be used to perform background calculations.

+There is another advantage of RTD for xlOil: RTD functions can be 'local', i.e. called through a VBA stub.

 xlOil's RTD Interface
 ---------------------